gvwilson/thirdbit/src/fiction/iffy/index.md

 "Um, sure," she said helplessly.
 The laser blinked off,
-but the sentry bot stayed on its feet as the service bot began to wipe down the cylinder with a brush whose bristles had long since worn away.
+but the sentry bot stayed on its feet as the newcomer began wiping down the cylinder with a brush whose bristles had long since worn away.

 Iffy hunched her shoulders inside her parka and shivered.
 She was hungry and tired and needed a bathroom, but most importantly, she didn't know what she was supposed to *do*.
-Open the cylinder?
+Open the cylinders?
-Fix it,
+Fix them,
-or blow it up somehow?
+or blow them up somehow?

 "Or just find a way out an' forget about it?" she asked the empty air.